Whistling duck: Species

 Eight species of whistling duck are currently recognized in the genus Dendrocygna.
 However, Johnsgard considers the white-backed duck (Thalassornis leuconotus) from Africa and Madagascar to be distinct ninth species, a view first proposed in 1960 and initially supported by behavioral similarities.
 Later, similarities in anatomy, duckling vocalizations, and feather proteins gave additional support.
 Molecular analysis in 2009 also suggested that the white-backed duck was nested within the whistling duck clade.
 In addition to the extant species, subfossil remains of an extinct, undescribed species have been found on Aitutaki of the Cook Islands.

 Description

 Whistling ducks are found in the tropics and subtropics.
 As their name implies, they have distinctive whistling calls.

 The whistling ducks have long legs and necks, and are very gregarious, flying to and from night-time roosts in large flocks.
 Both sexes have the same plumage, and all have a hunched appearance and black underwings in flight.

+After breeding and pairing with a female, male whistling ducks (especially within the Fulvous whistling duck species) will often help with the construction of nests and will take turns with the female incubating the eggs.